 Goals of this RFP

-NAFED invites proposals to (1) expand its retail network through new stores across Delhi NCR and (2) establish a new form of NAFED Cafes to build more engagement with potential visitors and make a stronger brand image of NAFED in the retail space.
+NAFED invites proposals to (1) expand its retail network through new stores across Uttar Pradesh and (2) establish a new form of NAFED Cafes to build more engagement with potential visitors and make a stronger brand image of NAFED in the retail space.

-The Cluster-wise Selected Agency/Franchisee Partner will ensure timely opening of NAFED Bazaar stores and NAFED Cafes, at the specified locations provided by NAFED, with a view to supporting NAFED’s retail sales expansion across Delhi NCR markets.
+The Cluster-wise Selected Agency/Franchisee Partner will ensure timely opening of NAFED Bazaar stores and NAFED Cafes, at the specified locations provided by NAFED, with a view to supporting NAFED’s retail sales expansion across Uttar Pradesh markets.
 The RFP intends to bring out the details with respect to scope of services that are deemed necessary to share with the interested Applicants.

 Tentative Calendar of Events